mk-fg/reliable-discord-client-irc-daemon/README.rst

   [irc]
   chan-auto-join-re = ^me\.

-| Or to have irc client auto-join all channels, use ``chan-auto-join-re = .``.
+| Or to have irc client auto-join all channels, use ``chan-auto-join-re = .``
 | Empty value for this option (default) will match nothing.

 This can be used as an alternative to tracking new stuff via #rdircd.monitor channels.

-Note that this regexp can be tweaked at runtime via "set" command in
-#rdircd.control channel, same as any other values, to e.g. temporary enable/disable
-this feature for specific discords or channels.
+This regexp can be tweaked at runtime using "set" command in #rdircd.control channel, same as any other values, to e.g. temporary enable/disable this feature for specific discords or channels.

 Discord user mentions
 `````````````````````